-When buying the freehold purchase of a residential block (often referred to as leasehold, freehold or collective enfranchisement) one of the questions which is asked most frequently by participating leaseholders is about how much everything is going to cost.
+When buying the freehold of a residential block (often referred to as leasehold, freehold or collective enfranchisement) one of the questions which is asked most frequently by participating leaseholders is about how much everything is going to cost.

 Want to know more about buying your freehold?
 Call our specialist solicitors on FREEPHONE 0800 1404544 for FREE initial phone advice – with no strings attached.

 Buying your freehold – it’s not just the purchase price you need to consider

 The premium you need to pay to buy the freehold is not the only expense you’re going to have to deal with when you’re looking at enfranchisement.
 And giving an exact figure at an early stage of the total costs is often not possible.

 It is, however, possible to come up with a reasonable estimate of the costs involved, although it has to be made very clear to the leaseholders that any figures are just estimates.
 The costs liable to be paid during collective enfranchisement include (but may not be limited to):